robcast/digilib/README.md

    `mvn jetty:run-exploded --projects webapp`

-   and watch digilib at http://localhost:8080/digilib/digilib.html
+   and open http://localhost:8080/digilib/digilib.html in your browser.

 or follow the build and install instructions on the [documentation pages](https://robcast.github.io/digilib/).